webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

 ==== 5.
 Returning the data to the server ====

-If the web application could get a response from <tt>session/recover</tt>, and finds a result, it returns a JSON object similar to:
+If the web application could get a response from <tt>session/recover</tt>, and finds a result, it returns a JSON object:

 <syntaxHighlight>
   {"username": "jdoe",